gbhosal/dns-resolver-lambda/README.md

 </p>
 Once Custom Event is recieved by Lambda, the very first it does is to verify its correctness.
 If it is not valid, it will error out.
 Once input data is verified, it resolves the IP address of DNS record provided in the request.
 It then pulls all of the security group rules of target rule type and filters them using rule description prefix to narrow down the scope of the rules.
 If resolved IP address is listed as source or destination whichever is valid in the context of rule type, it updates the rule description of corroponding rule.
 Rule description is important element to identify & remove INACTIVE security group rule.
 Security rule description on security group is derived using security rule description prefix provided in the request and systems current date time value.
 Example - if security rule description prefix in the request is `Code Deploy US-EAST-2` and system current date time is `2019-10-27T21:23:44.847` then security rule description would be `Code Deploy US-EAST-2 - [2019-10-27T21:23:44.847]`.
 System date time value indicates when was the last time this IP address was resolved for source DNS.
-If this value is older than 24 hours then chances of resolving it to this IP in near future are very slim so can be considered as INACTIVE records.
-Security group rule is considered as INACTIVE if this value is older than
-`(System current date time - purgeSgRuleCutOff (in minutes))` and can then be safely removed.
+If this value is older than 24 hours (1440 minute) then chances of resolving DNS to this IP in near future are very slim so can be considered as INACTIVE records.
+Security group rule is considered as INACTIVE if this value is older than `(System current date time - purgeSgRuleCutOff (in minutes))` and can then be safely removed.

 If resolve IP address is not part of current security group rule then lambda adds new rule with the rule description in the format as stated in above.